Information on email marketing for small and medium-sized businesses, online stores, and bloggers

 However, a good newsletter tool doesn’t have to be expensive.
 In fact, there are several providers who offer plans that are completely free.
 Even if you need expert features, and have an ever-growing subscriber list, your marketing budget may be able to cover this quite easily.
 For instance, if you want your email newsletters to reach 5,000 people in a month, you’re looking at somewhere between $25 and $45.
 And if your emails go out at irregular intervals, you can use a prepaid plan, meaning you only pay when you actually send out a newsletter.

-A cheaper way, would be to hire a freelancer.
-To achieve that, you should check out platforms such as Upwork, FreeeUp or Freelancer.com.
-There you can find professionals from all around the world with the skills you require.
+In this case, you should check out platforms such as Upwork or Fiverr, where you can find professionals from all around the world with the skills you need.
 A big advantage of such hiring platforms is that you can see their previous ratings.
 However, you usually have to pay a fee to the marketplace if you manage to find someone.

 A lot of components come together when sending out an email newsletter: a software or web application that creates the newsletter, and an email server that sends it out.
 Generally speaking, you’re free to manage each of these components separately.
 You can install the newsletter software on your server or client computer, and then use the email server provided by your web hosting provider (e.g. Namecheap or GoDaddy).

 Unfortunately, most of these email servers aren't suitable for sending out a massive number of emails.
 Most servers shut you down when you try to send out several hundred emails in an hour.
-One way to deal with this issue is moving to an external email server such as Mailjet or Sendinblue.
+One way to deal with this issue is moving to an external SMTP server such as SMTP2GO or Brevo.

 Another option, which is really more theoretical than anything else, is running your own email server.
 A quick cost/benefit analysis often makes this an unrealistic option for most small businesses.
 Sending out emails isn’t that much of a problem.
 However, if your email server doesn’t have a good sender reputation, your emails won’t be accepted by major email services such as Gmail, Yahoo, AOL, etc.